Which biocidal products are allowed on the market?

 The principal rule that applies in Sweden is that all biocidal products must be authorised for placing on the market or for use.
 However, there are transitional measures which allows for exceptions under certain conditions.

 The active substances to be used in biocidal products are evaluated at an EU-level in a review programme.
 After evaluation of an active substance, an EU-common decision is made about the approval or non-approval of that active substance for a specific product type.
 If a biocidal product contains only EU approved active substances for the specific product type, that biocidal product needs to be authorised in accordance with the EU Biocidal Products Regulation.
-But for other biocidal products, it depends on which active substances they contain and what product type they belong to, if approval is currently required in Sweden.
+But for other biocidal products, it depends on which active substances they contain and what product type they belong to, if authorisation is currently required in Sweden.

 In order to simplify a suitable assessment of exposure and risk to health and the environment as a result of biocidal product use, the European Commission has determined specific product types of biocidal products.
 The assessment can thus be made to suit the intended area of use for each biocidal product.
 According to the EU Biocidal Products Regulation, there are 22 specific product types of biocidal products.